Where is Jacobs Camp located?

 What is HSJ’s Smoking Policy?

 The Board of Trustees of the URJ (the owners of Jacobs Camp) has determined that all URJ Camps will be totally nonsmoking facilities.
-This means that smoking is not allowed in any Camp building or anywhere on camp grounds.
+This means that smoking is not allowed in any camp building or anywhere on camp grounds.
 There will be no designated smoking area on camp.
 Staff members are urged to quit prior to their arrival at Camp.
-If that is not possible, staff members over eighteen years of age should have a conversation with the Director or Asst.
-Director regarding their habit.
+If that is not possible, staff members over eighteen years of age should have a conversation with the Director or Assistant Director regarding their habit.

 Will I have access to my e-mail?